-Introduction and Motivation
+Introduction

 Einstein's theory of general relativity indicates that when any clock is operated at a location "higher" than another ("up" is measured away from the mass that generates the local gravity field) it will be observed to run faster.
 That is, it will appear to "tick" at a higher frequency to those observers "below."
-In our everyday experience this effect is unnoticeable, but the Time and Frequency Division at NIST-Boulder is developing atomic clocks (so-called "optical" clocks) with accuracies approaching a few parts in $10^{18}$ . $[^1,^2]$ At this level, changes in a clock's height of even a few centimeters will cause a noticeable difference in its output frequency and must be accounted for.
+In our everyday experience this effect is unnoticeable, but groups at the National Institute for Standards and Technology and JILA (University of Colorado) in Boulder, Colorado are developing atomic clocks (so-called "optical" clocks and "optical lattice" clocks) with accuracies approaching a few parts in $10^{20}$ . [,,] At this level, changes in a clock's height of even a few millimeters will cause a noticeable difference in its output frequency and must be accounted for.

 Technically, it is changes in the potential of the Earth's gravity field - known as "geopotential" - to which the clocks are sensitive.
-To facilitate comparisons amongst clocks within a laboratory and/or between different laboratories, NOAA's National Geodetic Survey (NGS) agreed to measure geopotential differences at various locations throughout the NIST-Boulder campus.
+To facilitate comparisons amongst clocks within a laboratory and/or between different laboratories, NOAA's National Geodetic Survey (NGS) agreed to measure geopotential differences at various locations between the NIST and JILA facilities.
 This includes both the laboratory for the existing time standard as well as the new, experimental clock laboratories.
-With geodetically-determined geopotential differences in hand, a prediction of the expected frequency difference between any two NIST-Boulder laboratories will be possible immediately.
+With geodetically-determined geopotential differences in hand, a prediction of the expected frequency difference between any two NIST-JILA laboratories will be possible immediately.